 My PhD thesis was focused on machine learning models for attribute-based object recognition task in computer vision.
 My current research interests include deep learning methods for human behaviour understanding from facial and bodily cues, visual synthesis with generative adversarial networks, and 3D vision.
 I am also working in the topics of algorithmic fairness and machine bias mitigation in computer vision and machine learning, and most recently in multi-modal toxicity moderation.

 Reviewer CVPR, ICCV, ECCV, NeurIPS, ICML, ICLR, IJCAI, TPAMI, IJCV

 2010-2015, PhD in Computer Vision and Machine Learning

-I received my PhD from the Institute of Science and Technology Austria (IST Austria).
-With my supervisor, Prof. Christoph Lampert, we worked on the topic "Learning with attributes for object recognition: parametric and non-parametric views".
+I received my PhD from the Institute of Science and Technology Austria (ISTA).
+With my supervisor, Prof. Christoph Lampert, we worked on the topic of attribute based object recognition, specifically "Learning with attributes for object recognition: parametric and non-parametric views".

 2003-2009, MSc in Applied Mathematics